J-1 Visa Guide for Exchange Visitors

 Your dependent spouse and children are eligible to come to the U.S.

-Most programs under the J1 visa allow dependents (unmarried children under the age of 21 and your spouse) to come with you with J2 status.
-People with J2 visas are eligible to work after for an Employment Authorization Document.
-Please be aware that au pairs, camp counselors, secondary school students, and those conducting summer work travel are not eligible to bring dependents with them.
+Most programs under the J-1 visa allow dependents (unmarried children under the age of 21 and your spouse) to come with you with J-2 status.
+People with J-2 visas may be eligible to apply for an Employment Authorization Document before working in the United States.

 A wide range of programs are available under the J1 visa.

-There are 15 different categories covered by the J1 visa.
-Some visas are limited to certain nationalities or specified jobs.
-This is not true for the unique J1 visa.
+While some visas are limited to certain nationalities or specified jobs, this is not true for the unique J-1 visa.

-There are 15 unique programs under the J1 visa.
+There are 15 unique programs under the J-1 visa.

 AU PAIRS